-Newer air conditioners come with much higher efficiency ratings (know in the industry as SEER ratings).
+Newer air conditioners such as Trane HVAC units come with much higher efficiency ratings (know in the industry as SEER ratings).
 They’ll cost you much less to run, making their higher upfront cost more than worth it in our experience.
 Older air conditioners have SEER ratings as low as 8 or 9, whereas newer ones in the American Southwest must have a minimum rating of 14.

 #2.
 Clean and Maintain Your AC Regularly

 Even a brand new air conditioner won’t achieve peak efficiency if you don’t take care of it properly.
 Based on our expertise, that means getting it serviced at least twice annually.
 Now, that might seem like overkill.
 But over the course of your air conditioner’s lifespan, you’ll find that these regular appointments uncover hard-to-spot issues that decrease your air conditioner’s efficiency and cost you even more in unexpected repairs.

 Aside from having a professional service your unit twice yearly, there are several things you should be doing yourself regularly.
 Chief among these is cleaning your AC filter as clogging can severely impact airflow.
 Check out this post for some more tips on cleaning.